At a Glance: Best AR-15 Triggers

 In most cases, a crisp single-stage trigger is an excellent choice for basic and beginner rifle builds.
 It’s also important to consider what shape and feel you’re looking for, as numerous flat (square) and curved trigger shoes are available.

-Pull weight is the first and perhaps the most important factor to consider when choosing a trigger for a rifle.
+Third, make sure you understand pull weight!
+Pull weight is the most important factor to consider when choosing a trigger for a rifle.
 On average, the trigger pull weight of a typical AR-15 is between 4 and 6 lbs.

 With an upgraded trigger group, you can reduce the pull weight by several pounds, decreasing it to around 2 lbs or less.
 A light trigger pull is exceptionally useful for competition shooting, where the force used to pull a heavier trigger can bring the rifle out of alignment.